ferrybrouwer/instagram-searchtags/README.md

 [![npm](https://img.shields.io/npm/dt/instagram-searchtags.svg)](https://www.npmjs.com/package/instagram-searchtags)

 ## Why this package?

-The [API of instagram](https://www.instagram.com/developer/endpoints/tags/) limits search for hashtags by authorized user tags onlyy with a limit of 20 images.
+The [API of instagram](https://www.instagram.com/developer/endpoints/tags/) limits search for hashtags by authorized user tags only with a limit of 20 images.
 The API also has a rate limit.

 Before we could easily fetch all tags with the endpoints `/explore/tags`.